God's Gonna Cut You Down: Track listing

+Charts

 Johnny Cash version

 Johnny Cash recorded a version of "God's Gonna Cut You Down" on American V: A Hundred Highways in 2003, with an arrangement quite different from most known gospel versions of the song.
 As of January 2016, this version of the song sold 672,000 copies in the United States.

 A music video, directed by Tony Kaye, was made for this version in late 2006, three years after Cash's death.
 The video was shot entirely in black and white and features a number of celebrities: David Allan Coe, Patricia Arquette, Travis Barker, Peter Blake, Bono, Sheryl Crow, Johnny Depp, the Dixie Chicks (now known as The Chicks), Flea, Billy Gibbons, Whoopi Goldberg, Woody Harrelson, Dennis Hopper, Terrence Howard, Jay-Z, Mick Jones, Kid Rock, Anthony Kiedis, Kris Kristofferson, Amy Lee, Tommy Lee, Adam Levine, Shelby Lynne, Chris Martin, Kate Moss, Graham Nash, Iggy Pop, Lisa Marie Presley, Q-Tip, Corinne Bailey Rae, Keith Richards, Chris Rock, Rick Rubin, Patti Smith, Sharon Stone, Justin Timberlake, Kanye West, Brian Wilson, and Owen Wilson.

 This version has appeared in the Fox series Gotham, during the episode titled "What the Little Bird Told Him".
 It also featured in the season three episode of NBC series The Blacklist, "The Director: Conclusion", and in the CBC series Republic of Doyle, where it closed episode 10 of season 2, "The Special Detective".

-The song is currently being used by Houston Astros refief pitcher Ryan Pressly as entrance music.
-It has been used by St. Louis Cardinals relief pitcher Andrew Miller, Los Angeles Angels relief pitcher Cody Allen, as well as Kansas City Royals closer Brad Boxberger as entrance music.
-In Independent baseball, Tyler Nordgren of the Ottawa Champions also uses this song as his walk-up song.

-The song is featured in the single-player campaign of Battlefield 3, and a version of Cash's performance that was remixed by Ninja Tracks is used in the Gamescom gameplay trailer for Battlefield 1.

-The song is also used in the Tom Clancy's Splinter Cell: Conviction launch trailer, and in the initial trailer for the 2010 Coen brothers remake of True Grit.

-The "Mondkopf Plus de Sommeil" remix of Cash's performance appeared in an ad campaign for the 2011 Jeep Grand Cherokee (WK2).

-The song is also used in the Frostpunk official release date trailer, "Serenity".
+It is also the close-out song for the Australian road trip mini-series Wanted.